-Here are some creative apple recipes for the holiday that I absolutely love, should you be putting together a Rosh Hashanah menu (or two) to celebrate the Jewish New Year with family and friends.
+Here are some creative Rosh Hashanah apple recipe that I absolutely love, should you be putting together a Rosh Hashanah menu (or two) to celebrate the Jewish New Year with family and friends.

 Honey optional…or, wait.
 No. It’s definitely not.
 Not optional at all.